MisterRooster/ogl-particles/README.md

 Handles half a million particles on an AMD R9 290X GPU.

 > **Note**:
-A relatively recent GPU with fresh drivers is necessary to run this application.
 Support for OpenGL 4.4 core profile is required.

 ## Controls